kardolus/chatgpt-cli/README.md

 # ChatGPT CLI

-This project showcases an implementation of ChatGPT clients with streaming support in a Command-Line Interface (CLI) environment, demonstrating its practicality and effectiveness.
+This project showcases an implementation of a ChatGPT client with streaming support in a Command-Line Interface (CLI) environment, demonstrating its practicality and effectiveness.

 ![a screenshot](resources/vhs.gif)